build-canaries/clj-cctray/README.md

 ## HTTPS

-To allow for an easier first use `clj-cctray` does not check SSL certificates.
+To allow for an easier first use `clj-cctray` does not check SSL certificates by default.

 ## Local files and remote files can be read